 Successful treatment will restore a feeling of safety and security within your life.
 Negative feelings will lessen, and reoccurring images (PTSD) will stop.
 In addition, if you have been suffering from depression or anxiety as a result of traumatic events in your life, you will begin to see the symptoms from these conditions diminish.
 Of course, none of this happens overnight, but with active participation and a dedication to the therapy process, things really can change!

 Do you want to heal those old wounds and finally lay them to rest, once and for all?
 You really can move into a healthier, happier and more peaceful chapter of your life.
-If you want to learn more about how I can help, contact me now for a free 15 minute consultation.
+If you want to learn more about how I can help, contact me now for a free 15 minute phone consultation.
 I’m looking forward to hearing from you.

 Click the “contact me” button below and you will find several ways to connect.